GregePorter/RIS-quickstart/README.md

 There are two main ways to run jobs on the RIS: non-interactive and interactive.

 # Task 4.1: Running a basic non-interactive job
-A non-interactive job means that you run the bsub command and you'll get a message that looks something like:
+A non-interactive job means that you run the bsub command and you'll get a message that looks something like this:

-`Job <876747> is submitted to queue <artsci-interactive>`
+`Job <876747> is submitted to queue <workshop>`

 You'll get an email when the job finishes.
 This email will contain information about the job and all the text printed to the terminal.